-FEDERAL WORK-STUDY (NEED-BASED AID)
+FEDERAL WORK-STUDY (NEED-BASED AID-U.S. GOVERNMENT PROGRAM)

-- U.S. citizens and permanent residents of the U.S. - To determine eligibility for Federal Work-Study, a Free Application for Federal Student Aid (FAFSA) must be on file and all discrepancies resolved - Students who qualify and answered BOTH to the question "Interested in Work-Study/Loans" on the FAFSA will receive a Work-Study award amount as part of his/her Financial Aid Awards package - Failure to answer BOTH does not necessarily preclude student eligibility - Federal Work-Study policy requires that students who are Work-Study eligible and whose need is met by other types of funding, including loans, will need to return loan funds in order to work - Work-Study wages are need-based aid and partially subsidized by the federal government (75 percent) and, therefore, are considered a financial aid resource in its entirety and are reportable to the IRS - For specific information regarding your Work-Study eligibility, you should contact the Financial Aid office - Earnings are reported to the IRS and are considered taxable
+- U.S. citizens and permanent residents of the U.S. - To determine eligibility for Federal Work-Study, a Free Application for Federal Student Aid (FAFSA) must be on file and all discrepancies resolved. - Students who qualify and answered yes to the question "Interested in Work-Study" on the FAFSA will receive a Work-Study award amount as part of his/her Financial Aid Awards package. - If the student does not answer yes on the FAFSA, answers NO or rejects the award s/he may not necessarily be precluded from qualifying. - Thunderbird's Federal Work-Study policy requires that students who are Work-Study eligible and whose need is met by other types of funding, including loans, require eligibility to be recalculated and loan funds returned, if applicable, to provide eligibility and permission to work. - Work-Study wages are need-based aid and partially subsidized by the federal government (75 percent) and, therefore, are considered a financial aid resource in its entirety and are reportable to the IRS. - For specific information regarding your Work-Study eligibility, you should contact the Financial Aid office. - Earnings are reported to the IRS and are considered taxable

-NON-WORK-STUDY (NON-NEED-BASED AID)
+NON-WORK-STUDY (NON-NEED-BASED AID-THUNDERBIRD STUDENT EMPLOYMENT PROGRAM)

-International students and other U.S. citizens and U.S. permanent resident students who are ineligible or who have not completed the documents to determine work-study eligibility may qualify to work under the non-work-study program at the discretion of the departments on campus.
-U.S. citizens and U.S. permanent resident students are strongly encouraged to complete the FAFSA (Free Application for Federal Student Aid) so we can determine eligibility for Federal Work-Study.
+International students and other U.S. citizen and U.S. permanent resident students who are ineligible or may not have completed the documents to determine work-study eligibility may qualify to work under the non-work-study program at the discretion of the Financial Aid Office in consultation with the departments on campus.
+U.S. citizen and U.S. permanent resident students are strongly encouraged to complete the FAFSA (Free Application for Federal Student Aid) so we can determine eligibility for Federal Work-Study.